treymur/small-c-projects/README.md

 # small-c-projects
 While I was learning how to code in C, I made these small projects for fun and to get a better undersanding of the language.
+I don't plan on improving these in C, just put these here for reference.

 ## Conway's game of life
 This program simulates Conway's game of life either in a txt file or in stdout.